edgargoncalves/MilkPack/README.markdown

 and press Shift-Apple-E to evaluate the entire file. wait for the IDE to close.
 Replace paths as approapriate, and don't forget to change the path defconstant form in MilkPack.lisp, too.

+And as of now, you can also just use "make" on a shell, the included Makefile will take care of everything compile and path-related for you (assuming you have a
+$CCL environment variable properly set).
+You still need to read MilkPack.lisp for instructions about the API key.

 Has MilkPack got any long term plans?
 -------------------------------------